Germany news: Boateng, Hummels & Muller all axed as Low makes incredible announcement | Goal.com

 The three starred as Germany won the World Cup for the first time in 24 years in Brazil in 2014.

-The manager said that, in spite of their service, 2019 would be "a new start for the German national football team," and that it was time for a new crop to inherit the mantel.
+The manager said that, in spite of their service, 2019 would be "a new start for the German national football team," with the Bayern Munich trio's international careers now appearing to be over.

-"They have spent countless years for Germany and the national team," Low told Bild .
-"I thank Mats, Jerome and Thomas for the many successful, extraordinary and unique years together.

 "It was important to me personally to explain to the players and managers of FC Bayern my thoughts and plans today."

-Following World Cup success, Germany's crop of 2014 has struggled to recreate that form on the biggest stages.
+Following World Cup success, Germany's crop of 2014 has struggled to recreate that form on the biggest stage.

 They were beaten by hosts France in the semi-final of Euro 2016 before being stung with a group-stage elimination at the World Cup in Russia, losing to Mexico and South Korea to finish bottom of their group.